Recipe by Elaine S.

 This was okay, but more like a custard than a crustless pie(which I think of as having somewhat of a self-crusting property).
 It was a nice custard, but not very easy to get out of the pan nicely.
 I think the spices could use a little tweaking, maybe a little more cinnamon and a touch of cloves.
 I did use whole milk, real sugar, and real eggs.
 I will make this again, but will probably tweak it to fit my preferences.
 Thanks for posting a nice basic recipe.

 Wow!
 Satisfies that pumpkin pie craving without all the sugar and calories.
 Has more flavor than you would expect from the ingredients - tastes like cloves even though that's not in there.
 It is hard to serve up as a pie piece even after one day in fridge.
-I will try it in individual serving ramekins next time.
+Worked better the second time in individual serving ramekins.
 This recipe is so easy.

 * Percent Daily Values are based on a 2,000 calorie diet.